 For further information on privacy see:

 The Department receives student contact details from training organisations that receive government funding.
-Contact details for employers of apprentice(s) and trainee(s) is received from Victoria's education and training regulator, the Victorian Registrations and Qualifications Authority.
+Contact details for employers of apprentice(s) and trainee(s) are received from the Victorian Registrations and Qualifications Authority.

 Comments and complaints

 If you have other comments to make about anything to do with your training or training organisation, contact the TAFE and Training Help Line on 131 823 or email email@example.com.

 Complaints about the conduct of Victorian funded registered training organisations may be directed to the Department.
 For more information, see: Victorian Training Guarantee contract compliance complaints.